ayoko/micropython_esp8266_tweetbot/README.md

 https://github.com/micropython/micropython-lib/pull/82/files

-In addition, you need some authentication code for Twitter.
-You can obtain them at https://dev.twitter.com/oauth/overview/application-owner-access-tokens .
+In addition, you need some authentication keys and secrets for Twitter.
+You can obtain
+them at https://dev.twitter.com/oauth/overview/application-owner-access-tokens .
 You can apply them to the variables in the tweet.py as following.